My youngest has never stepped foot in a traditional classroom.

 I’m guessing this is just a stage I’m destined to go through as a homeschooling mom.
 It must be some kind of right of passage to survive homeschooling a child who has never been to public school or experienced any kind of real academic frustration.

 Even though I point out the perks of homeschooling here and there, he doesn’t really get it.
-How could he?
-He really has nothing to compare his day in pajamas to.

 Should he be expected to appreciate the homeschool life when he really knows no different?